0chain/zboxcli/README.md

 ## Move

 Use `move` command to move file to another remote folder path on dStorage.
+Only the owner of the allocation can copy an object.

 | Parameter  | Required | Description                                       | default | Valid values |
 |------------|----------|---------------------------------------------------|---------|--------------|